 Across the globe, coastal communities are grappling with the same question: how to grow and develop while also guarding against rising seas and unpredictable weather events.
-Addressing such issues with solid interdisciplinary research is the core mission of the Water Institute of the Gulf, an independent nonprofit applied research institution based in Baton Rouge.
+Addressing those issues with solid applied research is the core mission of The Water Institute of the Gulf, based in Baton Rouge, Louisiana.

-Founded in 2012, the Institute’s initial research was focused on Louisiana’s major coastal restoration master plan, an innovative set of strategies to help curb wetlands loss and ensure a sustainable coast.
-Now the Institute has grown to also become an advisor and research partner to other coastal and deltaic communities worldwide.
-President and CEO Justin Ehrenwerth says the Institute has created a body of ongoing research and best practices that can benefit not just Louisiana, but other coastal communities around the world.
+Founded in 2012, the Institute’s early research focused on Louisiana’s major coastal restoration master plan, an innovative set of projects to curb wetlands loss and ensure a sustainable coast.
+Now, the not-for-profit Institute advises coastal and deltaic communities worldwide through research and technical assistance.
+President and CEO Justin Ehrenwerth says the Institute’s ongoing research is benefitting not only Louisiana, but providing best practices globally.

-“We have learned so much from our work with Louisiana’s Coastal Master Plan, which includes a successful multi-billion project sediment diversion program now underway,” says Ehrenwerth.
+“We have learned so much from our work with Louisiana’s Coastal Master Plan, which includes a multibillion-dollar sediment diversion program,” says Ehrenwerth.
 “Now, we’re taking the knowledge we’ve accrued and are exporting it to other places.
 The ongoing research opportunities are robust, and our role is to create a dynamic exchange of ideas.”

 For example, the Institute recently partnered with the Tulane University School of Architecture on a project in the large coastal city of Quilmes, Argentina.
-With help from a $75,000 grant from the Baton Rouge Area Foundation, researchers from the Institute and Tulane teamed up to advise the flood-prone city, located on the Rio de la Plata south of Buenos Aires, on how to improve local flood control systems and how to get ahead of forthcoming development.
-Not only did the team examine infrastructure issues, but also social issues, including the city’s lack of affordable housing and recurrent flooding and pollution in poorer neighborhoods.
+With help from a $75,000 grant from the Baton Rouge Area Foundation, researchers from the Institute and Tulane teamed up to advise the flood-prone city, along the Rio de la Plata south of Buenos Aires, about how to improve local flood control systems and how to prepare for development.
+The team examined infrastructure and social issues, including the city’s lack of affordable housing and recurrent flooding and pollution in poorer neighborhoods.

-The Institute has also been hired to create strategies for other cities that face major issues from rainwater and sea rise, including Houston and Charleston.
-In Houston, the Institute recently served as a strategic partner in the creation of a plan called Living with Water Houston, which is helping the city better address how frequent flooding impacts housing, growth, development and infrastructure.
-And in Charleston, the Institute was part of the Dutch Dialogues Charleston team, which explored how to make this historic city more resilient to increasingly common flood events.
+The Water Institute is creating strategies for other cities that face rainwater and sea rise challenges, including Houston and Charleston, South Carolina.
+In Houston, the Institute helped develop Living with Water Houston, a plan addressing flood impacts on housing, growth, development and infrastructure.
+And in Charleston, the Institute joined the Dutch Dialogues Charleston team, which explored how to make the historic city more resilient to increasingly common floods.